Herasight vs Orchid: what actually separates two embryo screening companies

 The gap isn't a branding difference.
 Orchid is a sequencing company; polygenic scoring is a product layered on top of their sequencing pipeline, and there's no statistical geneticist on the team.
 Herasight is built around the statistical genetics of polygenic prediction, with scores designed from the ground up for embryo screening.
 That difference shows up in almost every question worth asking.

-Think about what that means for a real family.
-Say both parents carry significant genetic risk for type 2 diabetes.
-They have five chromosomally normal embryos after PGT-A. In families where both parents are affected, the absolute risk difference between the highest-risk and lowest-risk embryo can exceed 40%.
-How reliably you can identify which embryo is which depends on the score.
-Scores that explain more of the variation give you a more confident ranking.
+Concrete case: both parents carry significant genetic risk for type 2 diabetes, with five chromosomally normal embryos after PGT-A. In families where both parents are affected, the absolute risk difference between the highest-risk and lowest-risk embryo can exceed 40%.
+Getting that ranking right is what the score is for.

 How each lab actually builds the test

 Orchid does deep whole-genome sequencing on every embryo.
 One biopsy, one workflow, one report covering aneuploidy, single-gene conditions, and polygenic scoring.
-The sequencing itself is strong for what it does, which is mostly monogenic detection and structural coverage.
+The sequencing itself is strong for monogenic detection and for catching large structural variants.

 Herasight's workflow is different on purpose.
 Parents get 30x whole-genome sequencing using both short and long reads.
 Embryos get 2x low-pass sequencing.
 The parental data is then used to reconstruct the embryo genomes at higher effective resolution than per-embryo sequencing typically provides.
 This trio approach is more accurate for polygenic prediction because embryo DNA samples are small and noisy, while parental samples are clean and plentiful.